typedb/typedb/docs/pages/academy/0-index.md

 ## [Grakn Analytics](./analytics-intro.html)

-The sixth and final module will be about GRAQL OLAP queries and the distributed analytics component, that allows to perform distributed computation at scale.
+The sixth and final module will be about Graql OLAP queries and the distributed analytics component, that allows to perform distributed computation at scale.